AssalaAborass/-PROJECT-ROBOTICS/README.md

 - *docs*: Source files for the documentation.
 - *examples*: Examples and additional documentation for specific simulators, including CARLA, Webots, X-Plane, and OpenAI Gym.
-- *src/robotics_project*: The source code for the Robotics Project package.
+- *src/project_robotics*: The source code for the PROJECT-ROBOTICS package.
 - *tests*: The PROJECT-ROBOTICS test suite.